Edward I of England: Finances and Parliament

-Another source of crown income was represented by the English Jews.
-The Jews were the King's personal property, and he was free to tax them at will.
-By 1280, the Jews had been exploited to a level at which they were no longer of much financial use to the crown, but they could still be used in political bargaining.
-Their loan-with-interest businessa practice forbidden to Christianshad made many people indebted to them and caused general popular resentment.
-In 1275, Edward had issued the Statute of the Jewry, which outlawed loan with interest and encouraged the Jews to take up other professions; in 1279, in the context of a crack-down on coin-clippers, he arrested all the heads of Jewish households in England and had around 300 of them executed.
-In 1280, he ordered all Jews to attend special sermons, preached by Dominican friars, with the hope of persuading them to convert, but these exhortations were not followed.
-The final attack on the Jews in England came in the Edict of Expulsion in 1290, whereby Edward formally expelled all Jews from England.
-This not only generated revenues through royal appropriation of Jewish loans and property, but it also gave Edward the political capital to negotiate a substantial lay subsidy in the 1290 Parliament.
-The expulsion, which was reversed in the 1650s, followed a precedent set by other European rulers, including Philip II of France, John I, Duke of Brittany and Louis IX of France.

 Edward held Parliament on a regular basis throughout his reign.
 In 1295, a significant change occurred.
 For this Parliament, as well as the secular and ecclesiastical lords, two knights from each county and two representatives from each borough were summoned.
 The representation of commons in Parliament was nothing new; what was new was the authority under which these representatives were summoned.
-Whereas previously the commons had been expected simply to assent to decisions already made by the magnates, it was now proclaimed that they should meet with the full authority (plena potestas) of their communities, to give assent to decisions made in Parliament.
+Whereas previously the commons had been expected to assent to decisions made by the magnates, it was now proclaimed that they should meet with the full authority (plena potestas) of their communities, to give assent to decisions made in Parliament.
 The King now had full backing for collecting lay subsidies from the entire population.
 Whereas Henry III had only collected four of these in his reign, Edward collected nine.
 This format eventually became the standard for later Parliaments, and historians have named the assembly the "Model Parliament", a term first introduced by the English historian William Stubbs.